Phpillip/phpillip/doc/controller/template.md

 In our example: `src/Resources/views/Blog/index.html.twig`

-__Note:__ Phpillip look for a twig template matching the format of your route.
+__Note:__ Phpillip looks for a twig template matching the format of your route.